DemocracyStudio/ML_mobility_analysis/README.md

 2. Create a google co-lab account following the link https://colab.research.google.com/.
 It asks you to connect with your gmail account.

-3. If the open window do not open when you launch your google co-lab, click on the tab file > upload notebook.
-The window will let you chose between three options:
+3. When you go on your google co-lab, an upload window should open automatically.
+If it doesn't, you can open it by clicking on the tab file > upload notebook.
+The upload window will let you chose between three options:
 - open the notebook "LiveLab Sept.21 - AI on mobility data" from this github folder,
 - open it from your local computer after having downloaded it.
 - open it from your google drive after having downloaded it and uploaded in your drive.